dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/documentation.md

 ## Generating project documentation
 You can generate a documentation site for your project (with or without descriptions) using the CLI.

 First, run `dbt docs generate` — this command tells dbt to compile relevant information about your dbt project and warehouse into `manifest.json` and `catalog.json` files respectively.
+To see documentation for all columns and not just columns described in your project, ensure that you have created the models with `dbt run` beforehand.

 Then, run `dbt docs serve` to use these `.json` files to populate a local website.